-Students should prepare an oral exam proposal in the format of an individual training grant (F31) application, which includes a 6-page research proposal section as well as an individual training and mentoring plan.
+Students should prepare an oral exam proposal in the format of an individual training grant (F31) application, which includes a 1-page "Specific Aims" page and a 6-page research proposal section.
 The research proposal will summarize the literature and indicate their proposed specific aims for their dissertation (usually two or three aims); at the time of the oral exam it is expected that students will have completed substantial work for their first dissertation paper, with some preliminary results, and have general ideas and possible directions for their second and third papers.
-[Note that students admitted to the doctoral program prior to 2017 who have not yet completed their oral exam also have the option of using their first dissertation paper or an extensive literature review as the basis of their oral exam report under the previous guidelines.]